ultralytics/ultralytics/docs/datasets/classify/mnist.md

 ## Usage

-To train a CNN model on the MNIST dataset for 100 epochs with an image size of 28x28, you can use the following code snippets.
+To train a CNN model on the MNIST dataset for 100 epochs with an image size of 32x32, you can use the following code snippets.
 For a comprehensive list of available arguments, refer to the model [Training](../../modes/train.md) page.

 !!! example "Train Example"

     === "Python"

         ```python
-        from ultralytics import CNN
+        from ultralytics import YOLO

         # Load a model
-        model = CNN('cnn_mnist.pt')  # load a pretrained model (recommended for training)
+        model = YOLO('yolov8n-cls.pt')  # load a pretrained model (recommended for training)

         # Train the model
-        model.train(data='MNIST.yaml', epochs=100, imgsz=28)
+        model.train(data='mnist', epochs=100, imgsz=32)
         ```

     === "CLI"